rbga/Binary-Search-Tree-in-CPP-using-Classes-not-Struct/README.md

 Pre-requisites
 1. Basic Knowledge of C/C++
 2. Understanding Of Class or struct
-3. Understanding of memory allocation for healp (Malloc, new, @)
+3. Understanding of memory allocation for heap (Malloc, new, @)
 4. Understanding of pointers

 Current Functions